College of Southern Idaho: History

 Major campus buildings are named for the college's first two presidents, James L. Taylor (1965–1982) and Gerald R. Meyerhoeffer (1983–2005).

+Catchment

+Its catchment area includes all of the counties of Blaine, Camas, Cassia, Gooding, Jerome, Lincoln, Minidoka, and Twin Falls.
+It also includes portions of Elmore and Owyhee counties.
+Jerome and Twin Falls counties are in the college's taxation zone.

 Student life

 Most CSI students commute from off-campus.
 A single on-campus residence hall houses approximately 250 students.
 Approximately 58% of the student body is over the age of 21.

 College and community activities are regularly held at the College of Southern Idaho Fine Arts Center, the Herrett Center for Arts and Science, and the Eldon Evans Expo Center.
 Frontier Field hosts a variety of community softball leagues during the summer months.

 Student government is administered by the Associated Students of CSI which is controlled by a student senate elected from the student body.
 CSI sponsors approximately 50 student clubs and organizations.